DataDog/datadog-static-analyzer/README.md

 schema-version: v1
 # The list of rulesets to enable for this repository.
 rulesets:
-  # Enable the `python-code-style ruleset` with the default configuration.
+  # Enable the `python-inclusive` ruleset with the default configuration.
-  - python-code-style
+  - python-inclusive
   # Enable the `python-best-practices` ruleset with a custom configuration.
   - python-best-practices:
     # Do not apply any of the rules in this ruleset to files that match `src/**/*.generated.py`.